Skip to content

 How It Works

-The advisor runs a 7-phase pipeline that collects metadata, analyses query patterns, estimates cardinality, and produces scored recommendations.
+The advisor runs a multi-phase pipeline that validates the warehouse edition, collects metadata, analyses query patterns, estimates cardinality, and produces scored recommendations.
 Everything runs inside a single Fabric notebook session.

 Architecture Overview